View products that support dmairfield.org

 He remained on the west coast from 1934 to 1936 developing the distributorship with Aircraft Associates.
 New, disassembled Taylor airplanes were shipped by boxcar (six planes per car) to Aircraft Associates for final assembly and sale.
 The airplanes were called the "Western Cub".

-According to the register, two Cubs landed at the Davis-Monthan Airfield.
+According to the Register, two Cubs landed at the Davis-Monthan Airfield.
 Mr. Piper's NC14707 was not the first.
 Joe Woolfolk, flying Cub NC137W based in Los Angeles, landed on September 18, 1930 at 4:30 PM.
 He was inbound from Hobbs, NM and did not list a destination.
 Mr. Piper's hunch is that Mr. Woolfolk's airplane was one of the earliest Taylor Cubs (manufacture began in 1930), probably flown west by the individual who bought it.
+This was not the case, as you'll see at the airplane's link.

-I asked him whom, among the pilots who signed the Airfield log, he met while he was in California.
-He said he met Amelia Earhart, "a couple of times.
-She used to keep her airplane at a field north of Los Angeles.
+I asked him whom, among the pilots who signed the Airfield Register, he met while he was in California.
+He said he met Amelia Earhart, "... a couple of times.
+She used to keep her airplane at a field north of Los Angeles [probably Union Air Terminal].
 She was young, with tousled hair."
 Wiley Post was seen frequently, as was Roscoe Turner.
 He did not meet Clyde Cessna.
 However he did meet Dwayne Wallace who, in 1936, became president of Cessna Aircraft Company, a job he would hold for over 40 years.
-He never met Claude Ryan, Eddie Stinson or Donald Luscombe.
+Among fellow manufacturers who signed the Register, he never met Claude Ryan, Eddie Stinson or Donald Luscombe.
 He met Walter (and Olive) Beech, and they, along with the others who would finally become the "big three" small plane manufacturers, had long relationships over the years at GAMA meetings.
 In 1936 he moved back to Bradford.
 The manufacturing plant there had suffered a fire, and the facility was moved to Lock Haven in 1937.
+Above, right, from Popular Aviation (PA) magazine, July,1940, a misunderstanding that speaks for itself.
+For more on Pennsylvania Central Airlines, please follow the link to Register pilot Clifford Ball's page.

 ---o0o---

 Try this sometime.
-Take a guy out for dinner, joined by spouses, who not only signed our Davis-Monthan Register, but also whose company manufactured some of the premier general aviation aircraft of the 20th century.
+Take a guy out for dinner who not only signed our Davis-Monthan Register, but also whose company manufactured some of the premier general aviation aircraft of the 20th century.
 Do a little hangar flying over cocktails and snacks at home first.
-Bring up this webpage on the wide-screen.
+Bring up this Web page on the wide-screen.
 Get the story told to you again, first-hand, of all the pictures and itineraries above.
-It'll make your eyes blur over, and make you wish you lived in a different era.
+It'll make your eyes tear over, and make you wish you lived in a different era.

 Bill Piper & Friends, 3/21/06

-Ms. Webmaster, William T. Piper, Jr. and Mr. Webmaster, in Florida March 21, 2006, 71 years and three months after he landed at the Davis-Monthan Airfield and signed our Register in December, 1934.
+Above, Ms. Webmaster, William T. Piper, Jr. and Your Webmaster, in Florida March 21, 2006, 71 years and three months after he landed at the Davis-Monthan Airfield and signed our Register in December, 1934.

 Yes, a good time was had by all!
 Thanks, and long life, Bill!
 Photo, again, by Beth Piper.